openfl/AS3ConversionGuide/comparing_haxe_and_actionscript/function_declarations.md

 It is normally recommended to type incoming arguments for functions in Haxe, but it is not required.
 The compiler will use type inference to choose a type if it is not declared.

 Unlike ActionScript, Haxe supports `inline` functions, which is like performing a copy-and-paste each time the function is called.
 This can improve performance at the cost of additional generated code.

+The `private` declaration is also optional in Haxe.